-Our need for future financing may result in the issuance of additional securities which will cause investors to experience dilution
+Our need for future financing may result in the issuance of additional securities, which will cause investors to experience dilution.

 Our cash requirements may vary from those now planned depending upon numerous factors.
 We expect to require additional capital until our operations generate sufficient revenue to cover our expenses.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-There are no other commitments by any person for future financing.
 Our securities may be offered to other investors at a price lower than the price per share offered to current stockholders, or upon terms which may be deemed more favorable than those offered to current stockholders.
 In addition, the issuance of securities in any future financing may dilute an investor's equity ownership and have the effect of depressing the market price for our securities.
+The Debenture contains an anti-dilution price protection feature, which adjusts the conversion price of the Debenture if the Company subsequently issues Common Stock at a price lower than the conversion price of the Debenture.
+In addition, in the event additional warrants or convertible debt are issued with a lower exercise price, the conversion price of the Debenture will be adjusted accordingly.
 Moreover, we may issue derivative securities, including options and/or warrants, from time to time, to procure qualified personnel or for other business reasons.
-The issuance of any such derivative securities, which is at the discretion of our Board of Directors, may further dilute the equity ownership of our stockholders.
+The issuance of any such derivative securities, which is at the discretion of our board of directors, may further dilute the equity ownership of our stockholders.